astriaai/astria-docs/docs/use-cases/05-finetuning-guide.md

 ---
 title: Fine-tuning guide
-description: The guide for high quality avatars
+description: The guide for high quality avatars and AI photography
 ---

 # Fine-tuning guide
-** The guide for high quality avatars**
+** The guide for high quality avatars and AI photography**

 When building an app for avatars or professional AI photoshoot, you should consider two aspects